Cortland1234/AssistAI_Public/README.md

 -Translates in real time via voice prompts

 # Installation
--To install required plugins, navigate to the directory on a command line and type "pip install -r requirements.txt"
+-To install required plugins, navigate to the directory on a command line (ex. "cd {FILE PATH}) and type "pip install -r requirements.txt"
 -Next, type "python AssistAI.py" into the command line

 This should allow you to run the program!